nm461/High-throughput-single-spore-DNA-sequencing-across-multiple-fungal-species-using-the-SAG-gel/README.md

 These scripts document the core computational workflows used for the SAG-gel single-spore fungal genomics study.
 They are intended as reproducibility scripts for manuscript review/publication, not as polished general-purpose software.

 The scripts were originally run on an SGE cluster with Apptainer/Singularity containers.
-Personal absolute input/output paths have been replaced with environment variables so the same commands can be rerun on another system using deposited FASTQ files, reference assemblies, and database resources.

 ## Scripts